brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 ## 1. Motivation

 Severity loss modeling involves a delicate balance.
-Lighter-tailed models underrepresent large losses, while heavier-tailed models often introduce complications such as the possibility of infinite moments, rendering important actuarial quantities (TVaR, LEV, aggregate loss moments) mathematically undefined.
+Lighter-tailed models underrepresent large losses, while heavier-tailed models often introduce complications such as the possibility of infinite moments, which can render important actuarial quantities (TVaR, LEV, aggregate loss moments) mathematically undefined.

 Tempered stable distributions offer a solution by exponentially dampening the tails of a stable distribution, allowing for heavy-tail flexibility while restoring finite moments of all orders.
 Specifically for positive-valued loss data, we can utilize the positively-skewed tempered stable subordinator distribution.